krunch3r76/entropythief/README.md

 UI components:

 ```
-w:<number of workers started but unfinished "maxworkers">/maximum> # the more the more exotic!
+w:<number of workers started but unfinished>/maximum>
 cost:<total cost aggregated from paid invoices>/<budget>
 buf:<number of random bits in units of bytes>/<maximum number of bytes "buflim">
 ```